AliAhmed-ui/WaveStack/README.md

 # WaveStack

-A fully offline, 1990s-styled MP3 player for Linux desktops — built with Python, Tkinter, and libVLC.
+A fully offline, 1990s-styled MP3 player for Linux desktops, built with Python, Tkinter, and libVLC.

 No lyrics fetching.
 No album art scraping.
 No telemetry.
 Just your